vikputthiscodeongit/simple-notifier/README.md

 ### `.hide(notificationId: number)`

 Hide a currently shown notification by its ID.
-A `notificationId` can be retrieved via an [`Event` object](#events) of the instance element `.simple-notifier` or the `data-notification-id` attribute on the notification element `.simple-notification`.
+A `notificationId` can be retrieved via the [`event`](#events) fired on the instance element on notification show or the `data-notification-id` attribute on the notification element.

 <br>